jrjames83/search_with_machine_learning_course/week3/project_commentary.md

 8  bbuy_products  _doc  3476048  ...  [pcmcat144700050004]  [Beats By Dr. Dre - Beats Studio Over-the-Ear ...
 [Over-the-ear design; active noise cancellatio...
 9  bbuy_products  _doc  4676961  ...  [pcmcat144700050004]  [Beats By Dr. Dre - Beats Mixr Over-the-Ear He...
 [Over-the-ear design; in-line microphone; rota...
 ```
 Why is this the case?
 It appears that `beats` rolls up to `Movies and TV Shows`, which will likely nullify any records from the retrieval step.
+Since this is a top query, we wouldn't rely on a model to predict its category, but it would be worth doing a complete error analysis on this one in a production scenario.

 ```python
 In [1]: from model_parser import *